OC-Hackers/BlocklyCraft/README.md

 just kidding this thing is really bad

+## If you are reading this you must have searched endlessly for a solution to some endless crashing of this plugin.
+The error we faced was the HTTP Server running the web block code UI continually crashed.

+also this project uses ant

 BlocklyCraft started out as a copy/paste of the [work][pr] of Michael Vorburger & Lauro Canonica for the [Devoxx4Kids Lugano][Devoxx] event.

 BlocklyCraft is based on [ScriptCraft][sc], a Minecraft Mod that lets you extend Minecraft using the Javascript Programming Language.
 ScriptCraft makes modding Minecraft easier.
 It includes a logo-like "Drone" object that can be used to build complex buildings, roads, villages, even entire cities.
 It also includes many other features that make modding Minecraft easier.